So, you wanna play some Warframe on your Chromebook.

 Click “INSTALL,” and let it do its thing.

 That’s it.
-When it’s done installing, you sister you can launch the game and play Warframe on your Chromebook!
+When it’s done installing, you can launch the game and play Warframe on your Chromebook!
 But first, I suggest optimizing the game for best performance so you can get those frags with some decent FPS.

 Here are some adjustments you can make to optimize Warframe.
 These work in 2018 and 2019 as far as I know and will boost your FPS significantly: